dslab-uniud/Database-biblical-manuscripts/README.md

 * _Digital edition_: A hyperlink to a digital reproduction of the manuscript, if available.
 Optional.
 * _MS identifier_: A unique identifier derived by combining repository WD code, collection, and number.
 The siglum is used as the key for brevity.

+**Book** represents a specific biblical book within a manuscript (e.g., Genesis or Exodus, tracked by the attribute _book_type_).
+It has the attribute _sequence number_, which indicates the book’s order within the manuscript.
+Since the sequence order depends on the manuscript, this entity is subordinate to Manuscript.
+Note that the relationship between Book and Manuscript is many-to-one: a specific book, as transcribed (including its unique errors and variations), belongs to one manuscript only, while a manuscript can contain multiple books.

+**Book Element** represents a generic component of a book, which can be one of three types (attribute _element_type_): prologue, summary, and text.
+The structure is as follows:
+* A book can contain up to five prologues, at most one summary, and exactly one text
+* Books can exist without prologues and/or summaries Each Book Element has a unique _ID_, which serves as the primary key within the database.
+The idea is that the ID ties the book element to a particular text (e.g., a specific prologue known in the domain).
+Thus, for example, two distinct prologues for the book of Genesis will have different _IDs_ to distinguish them from each othe.
+Conversely, a prologue with a given _ID_ can appear in more than one book, represents the same shared textual content.

 ## Usage of the online implementation of the system

 TODO